a-djebali/data-science-python/README.md

-# Data Science and Machine Learning with Python
+## Data Science and Machine Learning with Python

-<p>This is a repository for a list of data mining and machine learning algorithms with python using <a href="https://www.continuum.io/why-anaconda">Anaconda platform</a>.
-There's also an entire section on machine learning with Apache Spark in order to scale up these techniques to big data analyzed on a computing cluster.</p>
+This is a repository for a list of data mining and machine learning algorithms with python using <a href="https://www.continuum.io/why-anaconda">Anaconda platform</a>.
+There's also an entire section on machine learning with Apache Spark in order to scale up these techniques to big data analyzed on a computing cluster.

-# Techniques covered
+## Covered techniques

-<p>The following techniques used by real data scientists in the tech industry:</p>
+The following techniques used by real data scientists in the tech industry:

 <ul>
   <li>Regression analysis</li>
   <li>K-Means Clustering</li>